 This year ALC has changed from the full-time model with students living on campus, in the years when it was known as Luther seminary, to a “distributed” education mode.

-The imposing Blusetone building with a clock tower on Jeffcott Street, called Hermann Hall by the Lutherans, has played a significant role in South Australian Christian history.
+The imposing Bluestone building with a clock tower on Jeffcott Street, called Hebart Hall by the Lutherans, has played a significant role in South Australian Christian history.
 It began life as the North Adelaide Grammar School but became an interdenominatiuonal missionarry training school called Angas College.
 After World War I the sypply of students dried up and the Lutherans bought it in 1922.
 Since then the Lutherans spread across most of the large block surrounded by Jeffcott, Ward, Archer and Walter Sreets.

 The Lutheran website gives reasons for the sale: “ALC has served the church well from its North Adelaide campus for many decades.
 The campus is fondly remembered by students and teaching staff as a hub of Christian community and personal growth.
 However, the North Adelaide campus is now largely under-utilised with very limited use of some buildings.
 The cost of maintaining the site is approximately $400,000 per annum.”